RogerThatTan/Project-5_Universus_Tourism_Webtech/README.md

 ### Things to do run this project:
 1. Install XAMPP from: https://www.apachefriends.org/download.html
+2. Browse to C:\xampp\htdocs and Paste all the folder from this repository.
+Do not change any folder name otherwise it wont gonna work.
-2. Import the database from the MySQL Database folder into XAMPP's MySQL.
+3. Import the database from the MySQL Database folder into XAMPP's MySQL.
-3. **IMPORTANT: From the Tourist Page in the VIEWS folder, extract vendor.zip in the same location before running the project; otherwise, it won't work.**
+4. **IMPORTANT: From the Tourist Page in the VIEWS folder, extract vendor.zip in the same location before running the project; otherwise, it won't work.**
-4. Create an account from the registration page after importing the database to access all the features of the website.
+5. Create an account from the registration page after importing the database to access all the features of the website.

 If not want to create account:
 **Email: tanvircreft@gmail.com